🤖 RL & Agents Reading Group

 We organise regular meetings to discuss recent papers in Reinforcement Learning (RL), Multi-Agent RL and related areas (open-ended learning, LLM agents, robotics, etc).

-Meetings take place online and are open to everyone interested in reinforcement learning.
+Meetings take place online and are open to everyone.
 Participants are expected to read the paper prior to the meeting.

 We were previously known as the Autonomous Agents Reading Group.